sadeq220/docs/js/README.md

 > “Rendering” means that React is calling your component, which is a function.
 > The JSX you return from that function is like a snapshot of the UI in time.
 > Its props, event handlers, and local variables were all calculated using its state at the time of the render.

+`useEffect`:
+let you “step outside” of React and synchronize your components with some external system.
+> Effects have a different lifecycle from components.
+> Components may mount, update, or unmount.
+> An Effect can only do two things: to start synchronizing something, and later to stop synchronizing it.

+when a component renders, effect checks if its deps have changed, if so it executes the effect callback function.
+> In development, React will immediately run and clean up your Effect one extra time.
+> This ensures that you don’t forget to implement the cleanup function.

 ## References